 Tetanus Vaccine in the US

 In the United States, there are several vaccine formulations that protect against tetanus, also known as lockjaw.
 When the tetanus-causing bacteria enters the body, it produces a toxin that causes the jaw and neck muscles to become stiff and achy.
-This painful disease can be prevented with the tetanus vaccine, which is usually administered in combination with other vaccines, such as the diphtheria and pertussis (whooping cough) vaccines.
+This painful disease can be prevented with the tetanus vaccine, which is usually given together with other vaccines, such as diphtheria and pertussis (whooping cough) vaccines.

 Reactions Associated with the Tetanus Vaccine